-Featuring an ultra-comfortable queen-size mattress made of all-natural fibres, cotton and linen sheets, down pillows.
+Featuring an ultra-comfortable queen-size mattress made of all-natural fibres, pure linen sheets, down pillows.
 The en-suite bathroom has a spacious shower with instant-hot water, and walls decorated with a Khmer graffitti motif.
 Plus semi-private balcony to gaze on Battambang’s leisurely street life.
 Free Wi-Fi, air con and ceiling fan.

-Our queen-size Battambang Indochine room has lodgings for one or two, with a complimentary classic French continental breakfast/petit déjeuner tray delivered daily to your room.
-Throughout the day you can join us downstairs in our libations bar, and order room service.
+Our queen-size Battambang Indochine room has lodgings for one or two, with a complimentary classic continental breakfast/petit déjeuner tray delivered daily to your room.

 - queen size bed, w/ 7-zone air pocket mattress

 - private ensuite toilet and shower

 - 20 sq m – 218 sq ft

 - extensive movie library & games to lend